gmankab/galaxy_backend/docs/backend_roadmap.md

 - [x] a08eafd7 & d041a879 fastapi `/coin/add` method that increasing coins amount
 - [x] a08eafd7 & d041a879 save user's coins count in database by his telegram id
 - [x] b215eff3 & d041a879 autotests for fastapi methods
-- [ ] bot should request telegram channel subscription, channel id should be set in core/config.py
+- [x] 798416f9 bot should request telegram channel subscription, channel id should be set in core/config.py
 - [ ] add stickerpack
 - [ ] reward for a recruited friend
 - [ ] autotests for hello message